digital-asset/daml/docs/source/tools/navigator/index.rst

   navigator-options:
     - --feature-user-management=false

-Instead of displaying a list of users on log in, Navigator will then display a list of parties where each party is identified by its display name.
+Instead of displaying a list of users on login, Navigator will display a list of parties where each party is identified by its display name.